Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Apply online at aldermore.co.uk.
 The application requires: company details (Companies House registration number), director identification (passport or driving licence), and a nominated bank account for transfers.

-Aldermore uses digital ID verification — no branch visit required.
-Processing time is typically 1–3 business days.
-We found no widespread complaints about unusual onboarding delays in Trustpilot reviews reviewed May 2026.
+Aldermore uses digital ID verification, so no branch visit is required.
+Processing time is typically 1 to 3 business days.
+We found no widespread complaints about unusual onboarding delays in Trustpilot reviews reviewed June 2026.
+Open an Aldermore savings account

 Security, Regulation and FSCS Protection